geoblink/design-system/src/elements/GeoChart/GeoChart.05.labels.examples.md

 **label group**.

-To add **label groups** to a chart, add an array to `labelGroups` key of [GeoChart](./#/Elements/Charts?id=introduction)'s config.
-Each item of the array must be an object with the following...
+To add **label groups** to a chart, add an array to `labelGroups` key of [GeoChart](#geochart)'s config.
+Each item of the array must be an object with the following…

 ### Required properties

-- `idVerticalAxis`: ID of the axis used to position the label vertically.
+- `idVerticalAxis` - ID of the axis used to position the label vertically.
-- `data`: an array of items to which labels will be added.
+- `data` - an array of items to which labels will be added.
 Each `data` entry must have a value for the key used by the axis referenced in `idVerticalAxis`.
 That value will be used to compute label's vertical position.
 There's another key that must be present: `labels` key.
 It must be an array whose items follows the